Myanmar coup stokes fear among Rohingya refugees in Bangladesh | DW | 04.02.2021

 Densely populated camps

-Although the largest Rohingya exodus from Myanmar took place in 2017, Bangladesh has been hosting refugees from the community even since the 1970s.
+Although the largest Rohingya exodus from Myanmar took place in 2017, Bangladesh has been hosting refugees from the community ever since the 1970s.

 Most of the 1 million or so Rohingya in Bangladesh now live in five camps that cover an area equivalent to a third of Manhattan.
 Over 700,000 live in the world's largest and most densely populated refugee camp, Kutupalong, an area of just 13 square kilometers.